oracle/rwloadsim/docs/COMPLEXAMPLE.md

 to produce graphs.

-The oltp workload that is distributed with rwloadsim has some roots in this sample and although it is quite complex, you will recongnize some of the same constructs: Shell script to wrap rwloadsim calls, generation of awr, actual workload implemented in various rwl files, etc.
+The oltp workload that is distributed with rwloadsim has some roots in this sample and although it is quite complex, you will recognize some of the same constructs: Shell script to wrap rwloadsim calls, generation of awr, actual workload implemented in various rwl files, etc.

 ## Navigation
 * [index.md](index.md) Table of contents
-* [STATISTICS.md](STATISTICS.md) Previous topic: Saving and using runtime statistic
+* [STATISTICS.md](STATISTICS.md) Previous topic: Saving and using run time statistic
 * [SAMPLEOLTP.md](SAMPLEOLTP.md) Next topic: Description of the sample oltp workload